3C4D/dataset_generation/DATASET/explanation_dataset.md

 lines and columns quantity before the symmetry parameter because only square table can be symmetric.

-If the symmetry parameter is set to `true`, the values below the diagonal will be put to `X`, because they are redundants.
+If the symmetry parameter is set to `true`, the values above the diagonal will be put to `X`, because they are redundants.

-We fill lines top values, the lines entry, here c1, c2, c3, c4, but we will represent them as the numerical values 1, 2, 3 and 4, so :
+We fill lines/columns top values, the lines/columns entry, here the IDs of the controllers, so the ints between 1 and 40.

-`lines_top_values : {1, 2, 3, 4}`

-but the following line also work :

-`lines_top_values : range(1, 4)`
+`lines_top_values : range(1, 40)`

 The columns top values are the same.

-Also we want the cells to be vectors because a person can have different types of relation with a single person.
+Also we want the cells to be vectors because a person can have different types of relation with a single person, or no relations.

 We toggle the parameter `vectors : true;` for that.

-Knowing that a person don't have relation with itself, we can set the diagonal parameter to empty : `diagonal : empty;` (instead of setting it `full`)
+Knowing that a person don't have relation with itself, we can set the diagonal parameter to empty : `diagonal : empty;` (instead of setting it to `full`)

 Finally we fill the distribution parameter.
 We guess the relationship can be :
-  - friend
+  - friend (value : -1)
-  - family
+  - no relation (value : 0)
-  - colleague
+  - colleague (value : 1)
-  - non-friend
+  - family (value : 2)

-We map numerical values to these situations, 0, 1, 2 and 3.
-We choose a normal distribution, the range will be between 0 and 3.
-The mean will be 'friend'.
-The standard deviation will be 1.
+We map numerical values to these situations, -1, 0, 1 and 2.
+We choose a normal distribution, the range will be between -1 and 2.
+The mean will be 'no relation' ie the value 0.
+The standard deviation will be 2.

-With these parameters, we could have a cell of relation where two persons are friends AND family AND colleagues.
+With these parameters, we could have a cell of relation where two persons are friends AND family AND colleagues or just not related.